 The Great Lakes Surface Environmental Analysis (GLSEA2) is a digital map of the Great Lakes surface water temperature and ice cover which is produced daily at the NOAA Great Lakes Environmental Research Laboratory (GLERL) in Ann Arbor, Michigan through the NOAA CoastWatch program.
-The GLSEA is stored as a 1024x1024 pixel map in PNG format, suitable for viewing on PCs and workstations with readily available software.
+The GLSEA is stored as a 1024x1024 pixel map in PNG and ASC format, suitable for viewing on PCs and workstations with readily available software.

 More on the Great Lakes Surface Environmental Analysis: